 Distance from Melbourne: 198 km (approx. 2.5 hours)

 This free campsite is listed as 4WD access only, but people do access it with 2WD in dry weather.
 For those who do make it out there, you’ll be well rewarded.
+As far as best free campgrounds go, this one is right up there.

 There are even some Grade 3 rapids for kayaking and rafting on the Thompson River (which need to be timed with the water releases from Thompson Dam).
 I guess there’s a reason why it’s one of the top five mountains to hit up in Victoria – check the feature image on this article for the view!